-Adjunct Associate Epidemiologist, Division of Preventive Medicine, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA
+- Consulting Epidemiologist, Division of Preventive Medicine, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA.

 My principal areas of research consist of three main focuses

-- the interrelationship between vascular risk factors, neurological diseases, and cardiovascular disease with particular focus on migraine, stroke, restless legs syndrome, and Parkinson’s disease [neuroepidemiology/cardiovascular epidemiology];
+- Interrelationship between vascular risk factors, neurological diseases, and cardiovascular disease with a particular focus on migraine, stroke, restless legs syndrome, and Parkinson’s disease [neuroepidemiology/cardiovascular epidemiology]

 M.D., 1996, Eberhard-Karls-University, Tübingen, Germany